Linear Time Computation of the Maximal Linear and Circular Sums of Multiple Independent Insertions into a Sequence: Introduction

 Another direction of generalization of the original problem which has been explored is that of finding multiple maximal sum subsequences instead of just one.
-In the \TypesetProblemName{all maximal scoring subsequences} problem, one must find a set of \emph{all} successive and nonintersecting maximal sum subsequences of a given sequence $A$ of $n$ numbers; this problem can be solved in \Oof{n} sequential time~\cite{BibRuzzoTompa1999}, \Oof{\log n} parallel time in the EREW PRAM model~\cite{BibDaiSu2006} and \Oof{\sizeofseq{A}/p} parallel time with $p$ processors in the BSP/CGM model~\cite{BibAlvesCaceresSong2006}.
+Finding a set of \emph{all} successive and nonintersecting maximal sum subsequences of $A$ can be done in \Oof{n} sequential time~\cite{BibRuzzoTompa1999}, \Oof{\log n} parallel time in the EREW PRAM model~\cite{BibDaiSu2006} and \Oof{\sizeofseq{A}/p} parallel time with $p$ processors in the BSP/CGM model~\cite{BibAlvesCaceresSong2006}.
 A different problem, concerning the maximization of the \emph{sum} of any set of $k$ nonintersecting subsequences, is considered in~\cite{BibCsuros2004}.
-In the \TypesetProblemName{$k$ maximal sums} problem, on the other hand, one must find a list of the $k$ \emph{possibly intersecting} maximal sum subsequences of a given sequence of $n$ numbers, which can be done in optimal \Oof{n+k} time and \Oof{k} space~\cite{BibBrodalJorgensen2007}.
-In the related \TypesetProblemName{sum selection} problem, one must find the $k$-th largest sum of a subsequence of a given sequence $A$ of $n$ numbers, which can be done in optimal \Oof{n \cdot \max \set{1, \log (k/n)}} time~\cite{BibBrodalJorgensen2008}.
-Some of these problems have also been considered in the \emph{length constrained} setting, where only subsequences of size at least $l$ and at most $u$ of the input sequence are considered ~\cite{BibBrodalJorgensen2008,BibMorihata2012}.
+A list of the $k$ \emph{possibly intersecting} maximal sum subsequences of a given sequence of $n$ numbers can be found in optimal \Oof{n+k} time and \Oof{k} space~\cite{BibBrodalJorgensen2007}.

+With motivations from Bioinformatics, a further direction of research concerns problems where one or more measures of subsequences are constrained.
+For example, algorithms have been devised that compute the greatest sum among all subsequences subject to a length lower bound~\cite{BibHuang1994}, a length upper bound~\cite{BibLinJiangChao2002,BibMu2008}, both length bounds~\cite{BibLinJiangChao2002} or average bounds~\cite{BibChengLiuChao2009} (the average of a sequence $A$ being $\sumof{A}/\sizeofseq{A}$).
+Optimal algorithms have also been devised for the length constrained versions of the multiple maximal sum subsequences~\cite{BibBrodalJorgensen2008}.